-If you’re applying for a business credit card, an eligibility checker reveals your chances of acceptance without affecting your credit score.
-This guide explains how eligibility checkers work and the benefits of using one.
+If you’re thinking about applying for a business credit card, an eligibility checker can show your chances of being accepted without affecting your credit score.
+In this guide, we explain how these checkers work and why it’s worth using one before you fill out an application in full.

 A business credit card eligibility checker tells you the likelihood of approval for a particular credit card